thomaskellough/thomaskellough.github.io/Content/posts/04-requesting-data-from-an-api-02.md

 self.loadDetails(apod: apod)
 ```

 That's all it takes to update your labels!
 You should be able to run your code now and see everything except for the image.
-Remember, if you don't see anything check your API request in Postman or just copy and paste it into a webbrowser and see what data returns.
+Remember, if you don't see anything check your API request in Postman or just copy and paste it into a web browser and see what data returns.

 <img class="post-image" src="/Images/Posts/04/04-04.png" alt="API Request Data Only" width="800"/>

 ### Updating our image
 Loading an image from a url isn't as difficult is it may sound.
-Here's the steps to make it happen:
+Here are the steps to make it happen:

-1) Create a function that takes in a url string as parameter.
+1) Create a function that takes in a url string as a parameter.
 We get this from `apod.url`

 2) Create a url object from our url string passed in